Re-Vamp an Old Game with This New Kit

 Of additional note in the technical department are a small handful of what I’ll call “camera-related” oversights.
-For one, the heads-up display elements (health, score, stage indicator, etc.) isn’t prioritized on the top-most graphical layer of the game, meaning that foreground objects can [and will] occasionally obscure it completely.
+For one, the stage indicator in the bottom-left corner of the screen isn’t prioritized on the top-most graphical layer of the game, meaning that foreground objects can [and will] occasionally obscure it completely.
 This can include grass, fire, running water, or any other graphical effect that would generally be placed on a layer in front of Simon.
 While those are harmless cosmetic errors, issues with the camera scrolling can be far more problematic.
 You can occasionally “outrun” the camera if you don’t stop moving, giving yourself little to no time to prepare for incoming enemies as the camera fails to catch up to your character on the edge of the screen.

 There are some additional issues with stages that incorporate vertical scrolling, where falling below the camera – even in spots where there is ground beneath you – will result in death as if you fell down a bottomless pit.
 I also suspect that the timing / movement of certain stage elements is tied to the position of the camera (rather than to the player’s relative position), which can cause some moving platforms to completely break if you approach them “too soon.”
 This is particularly notable in the fourth stage, where a series of floating platforms will fail to rise to the necessary height for you to jump across if you get too close to them before the camera does, resulting in an unwinnable situation.